For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 If those conditions apply, lean toward the higher pint range.

-If you are trying to determine whether your house is actually too damp, review the wet-side overview.
+If you are still trying to determine whether your house is actually damp, start with the too much moisture in your home overview.

 When to Size Up